 It is important to determine the cause of the calf injury.
 There are two muscles which make up the calf muscle.
 These are the gastrocnemius muscle and the soleus muscle.
 A bent knee when running can result in a soleus strain.
 During running the soleus muscle as the main part of the calf muscle that is performing the majority of the share of the workload.
 Managing a soleus strain with just a massage does not get to the depth of the injury.

 Inspire Podiatrists are committed to offering the best recovery management plan to address your calf strain.
 As running techniques experts, we are passionate about sports podiatry and want to correct the muscle imbalances that may be contributing to your calf muscle pain.
 Located in Albany Creek, we are the Brisbane Northside sports podiatrist of choice.

 Calf strains goes above and beyond just orthotics.
 Whilst we will provide 3D laser scanning to make soft prescription orthotics where needed, we utilise many other hands on treatment modalities.
-These include western medicine acupuncture (dry needling), muscle energy techniques, foot mobilisation, electrotherapy, gait retraining and running technique assessments, balance and strengthening exercises.
+These include Shockwave Therapy for muscular repair, western medicine acupuncture (dry needling), muscle energy techniques, foot mobilisation techniques, electrotherapy, gait retraining and running technique assessments, balance and strengthening exercises.